-The mosque is found inside the Semnan city bazaar, and its main entrance is on the north side from Emam street.
-Another entrance is found on the east side.
-Rectangular in plan, the mosque is oriented west-east and centers on a twenty-five by twenty-seven meter courtyard.
-Having developed over different dynasties, the mosque consists of a large qibla iwan on the west side and three vaulted praying halls on the other sides.
-The Seljuk minaret is located in the northeast corner.
+The mosque is found inside the Simnan city bazaar, and its main entrance is on the north side from Imam street.
+Another entrance is found on the east side from the bazaar.
+Rectangular in plan, the mosque is oriented southwest-northeast and centers on a twenty-five by twenty-seven meter courtyard.
+Having developed over the centuries, each side of the courtyard has a different plan.
+On the west side sits a large qibla iwan leading onto a domed chamber.
+The three other sides are occupied by hypostyle prayer halls of varying layouts.
+The minaret is located in the northeast corner.

 The mosque is constructed of brick.
 Within the prayer halls, the columns are also brick, and the vaults are stuccoed.
 The great iwan is ornamented with elaborate brickwork, two polychrome inscriptions, and a tile band.
 Tilework is also found in the east entrance.
 The minaret, also built of brick, tapers sharply towards a muqarnas cornice formed of polychrome tiles.
 An octagonal balcony with a Safavid-style handrail is found at the top of the minaret.
 The minaret is further decorated with brick geometric designs and rough Kufic scripts.